 Approximately 160 km from Havana, Pinar del Río is Cuba’s most western province.
 Among its major attractions are El Valle de Viñales (Viñales Valley), a UNESCO World Heritage Site and the Vueltabajo tobacco growing region, which produces some of the world’s best tobacco.

 Pinar del Río is Cuba’s only province with two Biosphere Reserves: the Sierra del Rosario (a portion) and the Guanahacabibes Península.
 Additionally, Viñales Valley is a UNESCO World Heritage site.

 Covering 132 square km in the Sierra de los Órganos, Viñales Valley is famous for its mogotes - impressive vegetation-covered hills which rise vertically and are rounded on top.

-Other nearby attractions include the Cueva del Indio (Indian’s Cave), explored via the San Juan River, and the Juan Miguel cave.
-Meanwhile the Santo Tomás cave, with more than 45 kilometers of galleries, is one of the largest, mapped cave systems in the hemisphere; guided tours are available.
+Other nearby attractions include the Cueva del Indio (Indian’s Cave), explored via the San Juan River and the Juan Miguel cave.
+The Santo Tomás cave, with more than 45 kilometers of galleries, is one of the largest, mapped cave systems in the hemisphere.

 Pinar del Rio Tours

 Book the best tour to explore Cuba’s most western province.